-I decided to check into the ingredients of Dawn through the Environmental Working Group, or EWG.
-Dawn Ultra Concentrated Dishwashing Liquid (Original), the very product I normally buy, received a D rating (on A-D and F grading scale).
+I decided to check into the ingredients of Dawn through the Environmental Working Group (EWG).
+Dawn Ultra Concentrated Dishwashing Liquid (Original), the very product I used to regularly buy, received a D rating (on A-D, F grading scale).
 One of the main concerns was the lack of ingredient disclosure.
 There are not many laws in the United States regarding chemicals in household ingredients and products.
 Procter & Gamble is not required to tell us what is exactly in their product.
 Many companies like to keep their ingredients and formula a secret, to prevent others from copying.
-EWG’s Top Scoring Factors for this Dawn product were “Poor disclosure; May contain ingredients with potential for acute aquatic toxicity; respiratory effects; nervous system effects.”
+EWG’s Top Scoring Factors for this Dawn product were “Poor disclosure; May contain ingredients with potential for acute aquatic toxicity; general systemic/organ effects; bioaccumulation.”6

-Procter & Gamble claim to be using biodegradable surfactants in Dawn and claim to be trying to improve and reduce packaging.
+Procter & Gamble claims to be using biodegradable surfactants in Dawn and claims to be trying to improve and reduce packaging.
 But this giant corporation has made only a few changes over the last decade – it’s too little, too slow.

-Dawn dish washing soap has been one of my hold-over’s from going plastic free that I haven’t been able to kick yet.
-Then this weekend, I ran out.
-I used to buy the economy size bottles, tricking myself into believing that buying a larger plastic bottle was better than lots of little bottles.
+Dawn dishwashing soap has been one of my hold-overs from going plastic-free that I haven’t been able to kick yet.
+Then one weekend, I ran out.
+I used to buy the economy-size bottles, tricking myself into believing that buying a larger plastic bottle was better than lots of little bottles.
 But I was unable to find that size again at my regular grocery store.
 And short of running around to Target or Walmart or searching online, I decided maybe this was a good opportunity to try something different.
 Here were my options:

 Liquid dish soap choices, all in plastic bottles.
 Photos by me.

 Ugh!
 My only choices were plastic, plastic, and more plastic.
 However, this store also carries Seventh Generation brand dish soap.
-If you’re not familiar with this brand, they use ingredients they believe to be safe and healthy as well as using post-consumer recycled packaging – and I love that!
+If you’re not familiar with this brand, they use ingredients they believe to be safe and healthy as well as using post-consumer recycled packaging.
 This bottle that I purchased is a plastic bottle marked “100% recycled plastic.”
 They also list all of their ingredients on the back of the package.
 Last, Seventh Generation does not test on animals.

 What am I going to do next?